scylladb/scylladb/docs/upgrade/_common/upgrade-guide-from-5.0-to-2022.1-ubuntu-and-debian.rst

 **During** the rolling upgrade, it is highly recommended:

 * Not to use new 2022.1 features.
 * Not to run administration functions, like repairs, refresh, rebuild or add or remove nodes.
-See :doc:`here </operating-scylla/manager/2.1/sctool>` for suspending Scylla Manager's scheduled or running repairs.
+See `sctool <https://manager.docs.scylladb.com/stable/sctool/>`_ for suspending Scylla Manager's scheduled or running repairs.
 * Not to apply schema changes.